Madoshakalaka/pipenv-setup/README.md

     - Package version requirements in `install_requires` in setup.py that potentially violates Pipfile
     - Package version requirements in `dependency_links` in setup.py that differs from Pipfile
     - Default package in pipfile missing in `install_requires` or `dependency_links` in setup.py
-- exits with non-zero code when conflict found (for use in travis-ci)
+- exits with non-zero code when conflict found (can be used in travis-ci)
 - here is a somewhat extreme example

     ```